MikeAgb/LeetCode/README.md

 Implement pow(x, n), which calculates x raised to the power n (i.e., xn).

+## 56. Merge Intervals (Medium)

+Given an array of intervals where intervals[i] = [starti, endi], merge all overlapping intervals, and return an array of the non-overlapping intervals that cover all the intervals in the input.

 ## 59. Spiral Matrix II (Medium)

 Given a positive integer n, generate an n x n matrix filled with elements from 1 to n2 in spiral order.